baochi0212/LaVy/README.md

 ## Citation

-If you find LLaVA useful for your research and applications, please cite using this BibTeX:
+If you find our project useful for your research and applications, please cite using this BibTeX:
 ```bibtex
 @article{lavy,
       title={LaVy: Vietnamese Multimodal Large Language Model},